gvwilson/sensibleadventures/shapers/shapers.md

 -   *Weapon* (Low): sword, spear, pistol, bow, etc.

 *Stealth* is also a special case.
-A character's basic ability is determined by their Fitness, but is adjusted up or down one level for each *two* levels their Size differs from Average: if their Size is Very Low, they automatically get an extra level of Stealth, while if their Size is Very High, they automatically lose a level.
+A character's basic skill is determined by their Fitness, but is adjusted up or down one level for each *two* levels their Size differs from Average: if their Size is Very Low, they automatically get an extra level of Stealth, while if their Size is Very High, they automatically lose a level.